LincaMarius/ISAP-1_Instruction_Set/README.md

 ## ADD instruction – Add to accumulator
 Binary form:  0001 nnnn\
 Operation:    A ← A + [n]\
-Adds the numeric value at address n with the numeric value stored in the accumulator and stores the result in the accumulator.\
+Adds the numeric value at address n with the numeric value stored in the accumulator and stores the result in the accumulator. \
 Example: ADD 8h

-The timing diagram for the LDA instruction is as follows:
+The timing diagram for the ADD instruction is as follows:

 ![ Figure 6 ](/Pictures/Figure6.png)